dcunited001/dcunited001.github.io/_drafts/matroids.md

 - can hermitian matrices have irrational components (yes) and if so, how are they qualitatively different?
   - connect to lie algebra
-  - dimensionality of hermitian matrices (nxn) and variety of surfaces
+  - dimensionality of hermitian matrices (n x n) and variety of surfaces